Who's Who (UK): Compilation and authorship

 From 1897 onwards, entries have been compiled from questionnaires filled in by their subjects and then returned to the publisher.
 Lea and Day wrote that this approach normally leads to increased accuracy.

 It has been said that, from Who's Who 1897 onwards, the entries, or the majority of them, are autobiographical.
 Nature Notes described the notices of naturalists in Who's Who, 1900 as "virtually autobiographical".

-In A & C Black Ltd v Claude Stacey Ltd, Mr Justice Tomlin (as he then was), sitting in the Chancery Division of the High Court of Justice in England, held that the "author", within the meaning of that expression in section 5 of the Copyright Act 1911, of each biography in Who's Who was the compiler.
+In A & C Black Ltd v Claude Stacey Ltd, Mr Justice Tomlin, sitting in the Chancery Division of the High Court of Justice in England, held that the "author", within the meaning of that expression in section 5 of the Copyright Act 1911, of each biography in Who's Who was the compiler.
 This decision has been cited as authority as to the meaning of the expression "author" in the Copyright, Designs and Patents Act 1988.

-In 2004, Crick and Rosenbaum wrote that there were questions about the compilation process of the entries.
-They also wrote that they extensively used Who's Who themselves, and that any questions about the compilation process of the entries were not sufficient to actually stop them extensively using Who's Who themselves.

 Content

 Entries typically include full names, dates of birth, career details, club memberships, education, professional qualifications, publications, recreations and contact details.